nathanielbelen/werk/README.md

 ## Setup and Installation

 ## Database Setup
+The Job Application Tracker utilizes a PostgreSQL database through Supabase.
+The database has been configured to enable comprehensive tracking of application changes and enforce data access controls.

 ### Application Changes Tracking
 To track changes made to job applications, a trigger was implemented in the applications table.
 This trigger detects modifications to the status or stage columns within a row and executes a function that captures the timestamp, application details, and the old and new values of the modified columns.
 This information is then stored in the applications_changes table, facilitating the rendering of a concise application history on the front end.